KangDohee2270/ko_LLM_zoo/README.md

 options:
-  -h, --help            show this help message and exit --model MODEL         choose one model from [polygolot-ko, ko-alpaca, kullm, korani-v3] or use saved path --max_new_token MAX_NEW_TOKEN
+  -h, --help            show this help message and exit --model MODEL         choose one model from [polygolot-ko, ko-alpaca, kullm, korani-v3, kovicuna, kogpt] or use saved path --max_new_token MAX_NEW_TOKEN
                         The maximum numbers of tokens to generate, ignoring the number of tokens in the prompt --temp TEMP           A value used to modulate the next token probabilities.
 Higher values increase randomness.